joeduffy/pk8syaml/README.md

 ]);
 ```

-To use this library, make sure [install Pulumi](https://pulumi.io/install) first.
+To use this library, make sure to [install Pulumi](https://pulumi.io/install) first.

 ## Examples